aregsar/aregcode/blog/2020/create-a-dotnet-5-console-app/index.md

 ## .NET 5 installation on Mac

-1-Download and install .NET 5 SDK.
+1-Download and install .NET 5 SDK from [https://dotnet.microsoft.com/download](https://dotnet.microsoft.com/download)

 2-Check the version of the .NET CLI in installation directory